PacktPublishing/Containers-for-Developers-Handbook/Chapter12/Readme.md

 ![Fig18](images/ch12-fig18.PNG)

-You finally have a very simple dashboard for your application, which can really help you to find any problem and allow you to have a clear idea of the limits required for your application's Pods.
+We finally have a very simple dashboard for your application, which can really help us to find any problems and allow us to have a clear idea of the limits required for your application's Pods.

 >NOTE: You may find a huge number of example dashboards at https://grafana.com/grafana/dashboards.
 Some of them can be used as they are, but others may need some small tweaks and customization to make them work on your environment.

 >NOTE: You can import a copy of the SimplestLab dashboard from the __dashboards__ directory on this Labs.
-For this, you just use the Add button and clieck on Import.
+For this, you just use the Add button and click on Import.
 The following page will appear and you just have to upload the [./dashboards/SimplestLab.dashboard.json](./dashboards/SimplestLab.dashboard.json) file.
 >
 >![Fig19](images/ch12-fig19.PNG)